d1/workshop/README.md

 You can also add custom `.css`, `.scss`, and `.js` files, which will get imported into all slide sections.

-Images should be in, or relative to, the current directory.
+Images should be in the same directory as the slide that references them.

+Workshops should edit the `current.md` file to contain accurate schedule and sponsor information.

 # Printing slides